 Investment funds, on the other hand, enable you to invest in a suite of different assets that may include property (or shares in property companies) alongside equities, bonds, etc. Because there is an established market for the underlying assets, it is much easier to find an instant buyer.
 Also, unlike property, if you require small amounts of cash you can just sell the amount you need, not the whole investment.

 Generally, low risk means settling for low returns, while taking on more risk brings potentially higher rewards.

 Property offers less certainty and therefore greater potential for higher long-term returns.
-However, there is no guarantee that the property will increase – appreciate – in value, especially when you want to sell.
-You also need to consider the ongoing costs of maintaining and renting out property, as well as the tax implications, to work out what you get back compared to what you have put in.
+However, there is no guarantee that the property will appreciate in value, especially when you want to sell.
+You also need to consider the ongoing costs of maintaining and renting out property – as well as the tax implications – to work out what you get back compared to what you have put in.

 Other investment options offer the flexibility to change strategy in line with market developments.
-For example, although the underlying assets in an investment fund are linked to market movements, the fund manager is able to fine tune the portfolio according to what is or is not performing well and where they see risks or opportunities.
+For example, although the underlying assets in an investment fund are linked to market movements, the fund manager is able to fine tune the fund’s portfolio according to what is or is not performing well and where they see risks or opportunities.

 It is important not to be overexposed to any asset, including property.
-A good portfolio spreads risk across asset types, regions, currencies and market sectors to limit exposure in any one area.
+A good portfolio spreads risk across different asset types, regions and market sectors to limit exposure in any one area.

 If you already own a house, buying a second property may make you overweight in this one asset class, especially if you don’t own many equity or bond holdings.
 When property prices drop, both your properties will probably fall in value, while other asset classes may be performing well.

 Holding a range of different investments within each asset class helps reduce risk further.
 You could, for example, own shares from a range of completely different companies and sectors across the world.
 However, most people can only afford to buy one or two investment properties, giving them little or no diversification.